borntofrappe/game-development/05 Super Mario Bros/README.md

 3. _Level_, how to generate a level with different features

 From these demos, there is a considerable learning curve to develop the full game, and therefore I decided to develop a few updates to incorporate the lecturer's code.

+In _Super Mario Bros — Final_ find the version of the game summing up these changes

 ## Resources